IngenuineIntel/IngenuineIntel/README.md

 ### Skills

-- Linux
-  - Arch Linux
+- Linux (Archlinux, Debian, Fedora, etc.)
-  - Ubuntu
-  - Debian
-  - Kali
-  - You get the idea
-  - Not Windows
-- Programming
-  - C (Linux)
+- C
-  - C++ (Linux)
-  - Python (Linux)
+- NASM
-  - Assembly (Linux)
+- Python3
-  - Bash (Linux (obviously))
+- Bash Scripting
-- IT stuff
-  - Computer refurbishment
-  - Hardware troubleshooting
-  - Computer assembly
+- Radare2
-  - You get the idea
+- A bit of the Kali Linux suite
+- [Typing](https://monkeytype.com/profile/IngenuineIntel)
 - Soldering
-- [Typing](https://monkeytype.com/profile/IngenuineIntel)
+- Computer Hardware
-- Piano
+- Computer Troubleshooting

 ### Learning

-- More soldering
+- Rust
-- More piano
+- Malware Technique
 - Software RE
-- Radare2

-### Other interests
+### Tech Suite

+- Archlinux/Archlinux SSHed into a VM or home server
+- Hyprland or TTY with Zellij (f**k the rodent)
+- Bash
-- Malware technique
+- Vim
-- Hardware RE
+- C
-- Figuring out the answer to "why do people like RGB?"

-Most of my repositories are private at the current moment.
-Some of them will be made public upon completion.
-Sorry!
+Many of my projects don't see the light of day.
+The ones that do, though, you can find here.
+Feel free to email/stalk me.

 <!--START_SECTION:waka-->
 📊 **This Week I Spent My Time On**